Ting-TingGao/Network-SDE-Inference/README.md

 Please note that the data for Fig3 and Fig4 is too large to upload at Github.
 Please download it from https://doi.org/10.6084/m9.figshare.24804894.v4 and modify the file path to ensure proper execution.

-Please look for all datasets in Figshare: https://doi.org/10.6084/m9.figshare.24804894.v4, or contact Ting-Ting Gao (ttinggao314@gmail.com) and Gang Yan for large datasets.
+Please look for all datasets in Figshare: https://doi.org/10.6084/m9.figshare.24804894.v4, or contact Ting-Ting Gao (ti.gao@northeastern.edu) for large datasets.

 ## Requirements
 This framework requires Python 3.8 or higher, as well as several common scientific computing libraries, as shown below.
 These libraries can be installed using pip or conda: